 Are Your Assumptions About Criminals Accurate?

-Dave Grossman in “On Combat” tell us that are three things that we want to be prepared for so that we can effectively win a defensive shooting.
+Dave Grossman in “On Combat” tells us that are three things that we want to be prepared for so that we can effectively win a defensive shooting.

-- We automatically assume that EVERY violent attacker is going to be under the influence of some type of narcotic.
-In the 1996 National institute of Justice report “Adult Patterns of Criminal behavior” this is a preveiw or overview only it states that “Use of illegal drugs was related to all four measures of offending.
+- We automatically assume that EVERY violent attacker is going to be under the influence of some narcotic.
+In the 1996 National Institute of Justice report “Adult Patterns of Criminal Behavior” (this is a preview or overview only), it states that “Use of illegal drugs was related to all four measures of offending.
 For example, during months of drug use, the odds of committing a property crime increased by 54 percent; the odds of committing an assault increased by over 100 percent.
 Overall, illegal drug use increased the odds of committing any crime sixfold.”
-It stands to reason that if doing drugs increases the odds of committing a crime sixfold that if you are the victim of a crime it is likely that the assailant is under the influence.
-If it took 25ish rounds to stop a guy that is only determined, then how many will it take to stop a guy who is determined and under the influence of some type of narcotic where his body may not respond to massive trauma and may just keep going until his brain runs out of oxygen.
+It stands to reason that if doing drugs increases the odds of committing a crime sixfold, the assailant is likely under the influence if you are the victim of a crime.
+It took 25ish rounds to stop a guy that is only determined.
+How many rounds will it take to stop a guy who is determined and under the influence of narcotics?
+Whose body may not respond to massive trauma and may keep going until his brain runs out of oxygen?
 One word, Nightmare.

 - We automatically assume that EVERY violent attacker is heavily armed.
-These days there is no shortage of news stories where some “legacy shooter” is trying to make a name for himself and is too lazy to do something positive so instead opts to do what he was trained to do by hollywood and video games and tries to kill as many people as he can and rack up as many points as he can before he gives up, or is killed or subdued.
-This kind of started with the North Hollywood shootout where three bank robbers were better armed than police and wore head to toe body armor.
-And even though instances of this type of violence are statistically on the decline, the media makes it seem as though they are getting more and more prevalent.
+Unfortunately, some psychopaths want to make a name for themselves as villains.
+So they show up with a desire to kill as many people before he gives up, is killed, or subdued.
+This phenomenon started with the North Hollywood shootout where three bank robbers wore body armor and were better armed than the police.
+And even though instances of this type of violence are statistically on the decline, the media makes it seem like they are getting more and more prevalent.

-- We automatically assume EVERY Criminal will not be alone but committing crimes with friends or accomplices.
+- We automatically assume EVERY criminal will not be alone but committing crimes with friends or accomplices.
 These days the instance of criminals committing petty crimes with friends or accomplices makes a ton of sense.
-In my neighborhood a few months ago we had a group of 3-5 thugs walking around checking the locks on front doors and cars and in some cases walking into homes and bedrooms while people are sleeping.
-In one case they brazenly stole a wallet out of a man’s pants in his bedroom while he was asleep just a few feet away.
-Or even worse the video below shows multiple, prepared criminals enter a home heavily armed.
-This is a neighborhood of upper middle class homes in a tight knit community where people feel so safe they don’t even lock their doors at night.
-As a side note, that does not exist any more, if you have a habit of not locking your doors, please change it tonight so I don’t ever have to read about it in the news.
+In my neighborhood a few months ago, we had a group of 3-5 thugs walking around checking the locks on front doors and cars and, in some cases walking into homes and bedrooms while people were sleeping.
+In one case, they brazenly stole a wallet out of a man’s pants in his bedroom while he was asleep just a few feet away.
+Or even worse, the video below shows multiple prepared criminals enter a home heavily armed.
+This incident happened in a neighborhood of upper-middle-class homes in a tight-knit community where people feel so safe they don’t even lock their doors at night.

-The Best Way to Increase Capacity NOW for free, Is to just Carry A Spare Magazine
+The Easiest Way to Increase Capacity Is to Carry A Spare Magazine

-All of that being said, in the end, I mostly just want folks to carry a gun so that they can effectively defend themselves.
-A happy coincidence of creating a holster that makes it comfortable to carry a large gun means that the same holster will improve the comfort of carrying a smaller one as well.
-If that’s the case then the Brave Response Holster will conveniently make it easier and more comfortable to carry a few extra mags just in case.
-If you are not able to find a gun that is comfortable in your hand that also has a higher magazine capacity then don’t buy a gun that does not work for you.
-Just do whatever it takes to make it so that carrying is an “everyday everywhere” type habit.
+All of that said, in the end, I mostly just want folks to carry a gun so that they can effectively defend themselves.
+A happy coincidence of creating a holster that makes it comfortable to carry a large gun means that the same holster will also improve the comfort of carrying a smaller one.
+If that’s the case, then the Brave Response Holster will conveniently make it easier and more comfortable to carry a few extra mags just in case.
+If you cannot find a gun that is comfortable in your hand that also has a higher magazine capacity, don’t buy a gun that does not work for you.
+Just do whatever it takes to make it so that carrying is an “everyday everywhere” habit.